-Chris Bauman is associate dean for finance and administration for the Johns Hopkins Carey Business School.
+Chris Bauman is the senior associate dean for finance and administration for the Johns Hopkins Carey Business School.

 He is responsible for the Carey School’s finances, facility operations, human resources, information technology, office space management, and crisis and risk management.